rbnhmll/vue-workshop/vueJS_workshop--notes.md

 I really appreciate you making the effort to join me to learn about Vue.
 I hope that you learned a lot, and are excited to start building fun things with Vue!

-To keep improving, I would love it if you would fill out this [optional Workshop Feedback Survey](https://docs.google.com/forms/d/e/1FAIpQLScEBms7qxaPhZj9mYqfwKKBcj41b3jQKJT68Pro-5wSm7-O5w/viewform?usp=sf_link)
+To help me keep improving this course, I would love it if you would fill out this optional [Workshop Feedback Survey](https://docs.google.com/forms/d/e/1FAIpQLScEBms7qxaPhZj9mYqfwKKBcj41b3jQKJT68Pro-5wSm7-O5w/viewform?usp=sf_link)

 Also, you can find me on the internet:
 [Robin Hamill](https://www.robinhamill) | [Vue JS Workshop](https://www.vuejsworkshop.com/) | [Email](mailto:hi@robinhamill) | [Twitter](https://twitter.com/rbnhmll)